Dissolution vs. Divorce: Which one is Right for You?

 - Complicated financial issues.
 Although many financial issues can be worked out with a mediator, for more intricate money issues it is often best to have everything on record.

-- Your spouse refuses to sign any legal documents pertaining to the divorce.
+- Your spouse refuses to sign any legal documents about the divorce.
 Your spouse cannot force you to stay in your marriage, but if both parties disagree or refuse to sign, one spouse will be required to file for a divorce instead of a dissolution.

 It is important to remember that the parties must agree on everything beforehand—every detail must be sorted out and agreed to in writing.
 If you and your spouse have decided to move on with your lives and can agree on all the terms, dissolution provides an easier and less costly alternative to filing for a divorce.